Kim Kardashian Bares Breasts, Shares Soul Food Cooking Amid Weight Loss Stress

 “I gotta lose this extra, like, 7lbs, to get to 115lbs.”

 It’s not known if Kim actually cooked up (and ate) that Southern cooking feast, however.
 According to the media outlet, Kardashian usually relies on a personal chef.
+Kim also once revealed what Kanye does for his own diet.

-“Kanye loves to eat really healthy and is always on different diets,” Kim once revealed in an interview.
+“Kanye loves to eat really healthy and is always on different diets.
+He has a chef who comes in the morning.”

-“He has a chef who comes in the morning and cooks breakfast for both of us and gets our meal plans together for the day.
-We just started seeing a nutritionist who changes our diet every 10 days.”
+Kardashian revealed that the chef cooks breakfast for the couple and “gets our meal plans together for the day.”
+At the time, they also were “seeing a nutritionist who changes our diet every 10 days.”

 Tune into Keeping Up With The Kardashians tonight on E to see all the BYS at @fergie Milf $ video!